scavenrage/ESP32-H2-Custom-Zigbee/README.md

 | Roller shutter | Paired UP/DOWN outputs with travel-time calibration and position tracking |
 | Unused | Channel disabled |

-**PCB C** (MOSFET/LED) uses a solid-state output stage instead of relays, so it runs a separate channel type not available on A/B:
+**PCB D** (MOSFET/LED) uses a solid-state output stage instead of relays, so it runs a separate channel type not available on A/C:

 | Type | Description |
 |------|-------------|